“I wake up every morning feeling like I want to die.”

 What I have always found is that when I really listen to a part that wants to die, something really shifts at a very deep level.
 When something in me wants to die, something in my life is awry.
 That’s what was happening when I felt that just a few months ago.
 I had been ignoring something important, and I had to listen carefully to the one that wanted to die in order to connect with how it wants me to live.
 It is such a good indicator of when my life is getting away from being authentically aligned with my inner compass.

 Ann here.
 What Barbara is saying also applies to depression and other negative feelings.
-Turning toward the painful feeling, as Barbara describes here, is at the heart of our jointly created work called Untangling™, or Treasure Maps to the Soul.
+Turning toward the painful feeling, as Barbara describes here, is at the heart of our jointly created work called Untangling™.

 4 Comments